 The forms of training at SoftUni are on-site (the better choice) and online (if you don't have another option).
 In both forms of training, to learn the program in the curriculum (that is required by software companies for starting a job), you need a lot of learning.
 You need to find the time for it!
 Reason #1 for having a hard time on the road to the profession in SoftUni is not spending enough time for the training: as a minimum, you need to spend at least 20-30 hours a week.

-We recommend to everyone who gets excellent score at the SoftUni entrance exam, and are passionate about making programming their profession, to leave the rest of their commitments aside and spend their entire time on learning the profession of a "software engineer" and start making a living from it.
+We recommend to everyone who is passionate about making programming their profession, to leave the rest of their commitments aside and spend their entire time on learning the profession of a "software engineer" and start making a living from it.

 - For people who work, this means quitting their job (and getting a loan or decreasing their expenses to live with a lower income for 1-2 years until they start working in the new profession).